Things To Do

 Start with the sprawling Singapore Zoo, home to over 4,200 species, and where visitors can get up close to the animals, enjoy animal feeding sessions and shows, and take free tram rides for easy navigation.

 Evening is a good time to head to the Night Safari, the world’s first nocturnal zoo.
-Tip: be there at opening time and book a guided buggy tour that includes rhino and elephant feeding.
+Tip: be there at opening time and book a guided buggy tour that includes rhino feeding.
 After that, see racoon dogs, bearded pigs, and more show off their physical skills in a Creatures of the Night presentation.

 Bird Paradise now has thousands of birds such as parrots, flamingos, and toucans.
 Look out for bright feathered friends at the Hong Leong Foundation Crimson Wetlands, birds from bamboo groves and paddy terrace habitats at Kuok Group Wings Of Asia, and penguins in the Ocean Network Express Penguin Cove.